 Use this form and attach to your ABS submittal.
-ABS will enforce inclusion of this form as required to release you budget request.
+ABS will enforce inclusion of this form as required to release your budget request.

-What are the budget submittal requirements for performance measures?
+Budget submittal requirements for performance measures

 Performance measures make accountability possible.
 They answer a simple question: "Are we making progress toward achieving our targeted results?"
 A credible answer to this question must be supported by evidence, which comes from performance measures.